 In my case of the Nikon 60 mm macro lens and DX D70S DSLR, it needs 20 mm extra extension added (between lens and ES-1) to be able to cover to full frame (to see a little of the black edges).
 You probably do want to shoot with slight cropping, to prevent having to do a manual crop operation on thousands of slides.
 And a little cropping is probably a very good thing to help most slides anyway.
 But without any extra extension, the 60 mm will crop to roughly about 70% of the width (half the area) at maximum ES-1 extension.
 That is excessive loss.
 It is fixed by adding a 20 mm long tube with 52 mm threads at both ends, male and female (which goes between front of lens and the ES-1 adapter).

 I use a K5 tube from an old Nikon F extension tube set K (see used on Ebay), and it works great.
-The K set is the very old non-AI mount for original Nikon F - and is NOT compatible today, and is said to damage today's cameras if used as normal extension tubes - however this ES-1 use only needs the one K5 threaded tube (and which is not attached directly to the camera).
+The K set is the very old non-AI mount for original Nikon F — and is NOT compatible today, and is said to damage today's cameras if used as normal extension tubes — however this ES-1 use only needs the one K5 threaded tube (and which is not attached directly to the camera).
 The Nikon K tube set includes the K5 tube which is an aluminum tube 20 mm long with 52 mm threads at each end (so it fits the ES-1 and BR-5 directly).
-The K set also includes a similar threaded 10 mm K4 tube, which is nearly enough for the 60 mm (but not quite - some cropping).
-The Nikon Extension tube K set is long out of production, but used tubes may be available, often found on Ebay (search Nikon K extension) or www.keh.com (search Nikon K5 tube - cannot search KEH, so search Google and include keyword KEH).
+The K set also includes a similar threaded 10 mm K4 tube, which is nearly enough for the 60 mm (but not quite, there is some cropping).
+The Nikon Extension tube K set is long out of production, but used tubes may be available, often found on Ebay (search Nikon K extension) or www.keh.com (search Nikon K5 tube — cannot search KEH, so search Google and include keyword KEH).
 All you need is the K5 ring (which was also sold separately, in its day).